AI Summary of Peer-Reviewed Research

 • The study mapped 43 gender lens equity funds and classified them by screening breadth and accountability depth.

-• A 14-fund subsample with at least five years of history was used for descriptive comparisons of portfolios and performance.
+• A 14-fund subsample with at least five years of history was used for portfolio and performance comparisons.

-• Fund holdings overlapped only limitedly, even among funds in the same region.
+• Portfolio holdings overlapped only limitedly, even among funds in the same region.

-• Most funds had market-level risk exposure, with beta around 1.
+• Most funds showed market-level risk exposure, with beta around 1.

 • Actively managed funds more often underperformed their benchmarks.